Credits and Grades

 - Skidmore Programs

-Skidmore in Paris, Skidmore in Spain, and the Shakespeare Programme.
+Skidmore in Paris and Skidmore in Spain.
 Credits earned on Skidmore programs are treated as Skidmore courses and credits.
 All credit for 300-level courses will be counted toward meeting Skidmore's maturity-level credit requirement.
 You must receive pre-approval for all courses you would like to count toward your major or minor.
 All grades will appear on your transcript and be counted towards your grade point average.

 - Approved Programs and Skidmore in London